ctarnold/ml-code-switched-speech-translation/README.md

 # Overview
+Please see the Dialect Difference folder for Christian Arnold's approach to this repository.
+This is forked from a repository for a study regarding speech translation of code-switched data.
 This repository contains the code and instructions needed to reproduce the dataset splits for ["Speech Translation for Code-Switched Speech"](LINK_TODO).

 You can create both datasets with the `bash create_datasets.sh` command, following the instructions in the [Instructions Section](#Instructions).
 The `fisher` and `miami` directories contain the scripts needed to for each dataset used by `bash create_datasets.sh`.